maybester/transforming-analyzing-data-in-SQL/starting_with_questions.md

 limit 5

 ```
-    select sum(totaltransactionrevenue) as transaction_revenue, country, city from all_sessions

-    where totaltransactionrevenue is not null and city not like '%available%'

-    group by country, city

-    order by transaction_revenue desc

-    limit 1

-    select sum(totaltransactionrevenue) as transaction_revenue, city from all_sessions

-    where totaltransactionrevenue is not null and city not like '%available%'

-    group by city

-    order by transaction_revenue desc

-    limit 1

-Answer: country with highest level of transaction revenue is America,  while the city with highest level is San Francisco

 ### Question #2: What is the average number of products ordered from visitors in each city and country?**